Hat Yai

-Hat Yai (หาดใหญ่, /th/, also Haad Yai or Had Yai) is a city in southern Thailand near the Malaysian border and the fifth-largest city in Thailand with a population of 191,696 (2024) in the city municipality (thesaban nakhon / city proper) itself and an urban population of 406,513 (2024) in the entire district of Amphoe Hat Yai.
+Hat Yai (หาดใหญ่, /th/) is a city in southern Thailand near the Malaysian border.
+As of 2024, the municipality is the fifth-largest city in Thailand, with a population of 191,696 and an urban population of 406,513 in the entire district of Amphoe Hat Yai.

-Hat Yai is the largest city of Southern Thailand and is part of the Hat Yai-Songkhla Metropolitan Area (with a population of about 800,000) which include 2 big districts (Hat Yai, Mueang Songkhla) and 4 small neighboring districts (Bang Klam, Khlong Hoi Khong, Na Mom, Singhanakhon), forming the largest metropolitan area in the south, and the fourth-largest metropolitan area of the country.
+Hat Yai is the largest city in Southern Thailand and is part of the Hat Yai-Songkhla Metropolitan Area (with a population of about 650,000) which include 2 big districts (Hat Yai, Mueang Songkhla) and 3 small neighboring districts (Bang Klam, Khlong Hoi Khong, Na Mom, forming the largest metropolitan area in the south, and the fourth-largest metropolitan area of the country.
 The city is often mistaken for being the provincial capital.
 In fact, Songkhla is the capital and the center of administration and culture while Hat Yai is the business center.

 History

-Originally named Khok Samet Chun (โคกเสม็ดชุน, "shore eugenia knoll"), Hat Yai was a small village until the southern railway was built there, making it one of the major rail hubs of the time.
+Originally named Khok Samet Chun (โคกเสม็ดชุน, "shore eugenia knoll"), Hat Yai was a small village until the Southern Line was built there, making it a major rail hub at the time.
 The junction which connected the town of Songkhla with the main route was formerly in the U Tapao area, but was later moved to Khok Samet Chun in 1922 when the U Tapao area turned out to be flood-prone.
-At that time, Khok Samet Chun had only four residents, but thanks to the investments of Khun Niphat Chinnakorn (the railway contractor for the railway line from Nakhon Si Thammarat to Pattani) it quickly grew into a small town.
+At that time, Khok Samet Chun had only four residents, but thanks to the investments of Khun Niphat Chinnakorn (the railway contractor for the railway line from Nakhon Si Thammarat to Pattani), it quickly grew into a small town.

 In 1928, Hat Yai was made a community (chumchon), which was upgraded to a sanitary district (sukhaphiban) on December 11, 1935.
 It covered an area of 4.4 km2, and was administered by the first mayor, Udom Bunlong.
 In 1938, the municipal administration building was completed.
 On March 16, 1949, Hat Yai was granted town status (thesaban mueang).
 On May 10, 1961, the area covered by the municipality was increased to 8 km2.
 As a result of the town's continuing growth, on August 13, 1968, a larger, new municipal administration building was opened.
 On April 24, 1977, the total area of the municipality was enlarged for the second time to 21 km2.

 Finally, in 1995, the town was upgraded to city status (thesaban nakhon).
 There are a total of 102 communities (chumchon), divided into 4 zones.

 The name "Hat Yai" is a short version of "mahat yai", meaning big mahat (มะหาด) tree, a relative of jackfruits in genus Artocarpus.

+The 2014 Hat Yai Bombings happened on 6 May 2014, when three improvised explosive devices exploded roughly seven minutes apart in the heart of Hat Yai, Thailand in the afternoon, wounding at least eight people.
+Additional blasts struck the railway station, and a further bomb was found near the flats in Prince of Songkhla Hospital but the bomb squad was able to defuse it in time.